stat6250-s17/course-questions-wiki/README.md

 Question (cyuan10-stat6250): 110 minutes feel a rushed for 65 questions - have you had past students not finishing the final exam?'
 Question (meisenbach-stat6250): Can we use reference materials during the final exam?
 Answer (meisenbach-stat6250): No, "You have completed all problems without the assistance of any reference materials or other persons."
-+- Question (yzhu12-stat6250): How can a student earn some extra credit for this course?
+Question (yzhu12-stat6250): How can a student earn some extra credit for this course?
- +- Answer (yzhu12-stat6250): A student can earn extra credit if they can point out errors in the course material or raise up valuable questions that contribute to developing a deeper understanding of the material.
+Answer (yzhu12-stat6250): A student can earn extra credit if they can point out errors in the course material or raise up valuable questions that contribute to developing a deeper understanding of the material.

  [Course Structure Quiz, Problem 6]

 Question (ilankham−stat6250): Is the ability to earn five total achievements at all related to the common employee rating scale of 0-5, with 5 being the highest possible level of performance?
 Question (cyuan10-stat6250): How will “teams” be assigned and how many per a team maximum?
 Question (meisenbach-stat6250): How did the instructor determine the professional practices that would promote a growth mindset?
-+- Question (yzhu12-stat6250): What is the fastest way to contact the instructor?
+Question (yzhu12-stat6250): What is the fastest way to contact the instructor?
- +- Answer: Through Slack team.
+Answer (yzhu12-stat6250): Through Slack team.

  [Course Structure Quiz, Problem 7]